q Oracle DATAPUMP utility – Expdp | Impdp

 v IMPDP

-q DATAPUMP UTILITY USES STREAMS POOL SIZE MEMORY
+q DATAPUMP UTILITY USES STREAMS POOL SIZE MEMORY AREA

 SQL> show parameter streams;